 I know I’m jumping ahead, way ahead, to the final step—making peace.
-The word peace is usually associated with healing because peace signifies freedom from anxiety, pain, and fear.
-It signifies the end of suffering, a place of healing, a state of being.
+The word peace is associated with healing.
+Peace signifies freedom from anxiety, pain, and fear.
+It signifies the end of suffering, a state of being.
 Peace is on every victims’ quest for healing.

 Emilism: The formula for living without fear: Gratitude is the attitude, service is the key, peace is the gift.

-This year with my personal focus on living without fear I’ve been praying for things I’ve never prayed for before.
+This year my personal focus is on living without fear.
+I’ve prayed for things I’ve never prayed for before.
 Mainly, to be blessed with a grateful heart.

-No matter what life brings it’s a gift to walk the path of mortality discovering spiritual treasures along the way.
-In all of eternity there is nothing that compares to this little blip of time.
-It is the end and the beginning, if there is such a thing.
-This life ends a period of probation where we lived in the presence of God and begins the refining process, opening the gate to personal growth.
+No matter what life brings, it's a gift to walk the path of mortality, discovering spiritual treasures along the way.
+In all of eternity, there is nothing that compares to this little blip of time.
+It's the end and the beginning.
+This life ends a period of probation where we lived in the presence of God, and begins the refining process, opening the gate to personal growth.

-At Christmas time I organized a service advent calendar for my family.
+At Christmas time, I organized a service advent calendar for my family.
 We had fun delivering cookies to the local fire station, bringing hot coco to school teachers, or simply giving a compliment to a friend.
 At an already busy time of year, some days these acts of service were hard to fit in, but those were the days I experienced the most gratitude—when it was a sacrifice.
-We wanted to keep a good thing going, so set a goal to do a service project every month this year.
-Hours spent in service is bonding time for my family, but the truth is you don’t even need to leave your house to do service.
+We wanted to keep a good thing going, so set a goal to do a service project every month.
+Hours spent in service is bonding time for my family, but the truth is, you don’t need to leave your house to do service.
 It can simply be thinking about someone’s needs before your own.

-In the traditional 12 step program the last and final step is giving back to the community.
-Service is an important aspect of the Atonement and I believe signifies a true change of heart.
+In the traditional 12 step program, the last and final step is giving back to the community.
+Service is an important aspect of the Atonement, and I believe signifies a true change of heart.
 Service is the key.
 Service because a heart that knows the joy of salvation yearns for others to experience the same, without persuasion or force, but through the power of an abiding testimony of God’s love.
-When I serve I feel grateful to be an instrument in God’s hands.
+When I serve I feel grateful to be able to be an instrument in God’s hands.

-I’ve also prayed for forgiveness.
-Not because I’ve committed any serious sin, but for the ways I fall short, the things I can’t change and don’t understand.
-For times I let go of my gratitude and distance myself from God.
+I’ve also prayed for forgiveness this year.
+Not because I’ve committed any serious sin, but for the ways I fall short, the things I can’t change, for times I let go of my gratitude and distance myself from God.
 He never goes anywhere, but sometimes I step away.

 Following this formula brings perspective and keeps me moving forward, leaving no more room for fear.
 Nothing about life has really changed.
 People around me still make their own choices, I still struggle with the things that are hard for me, but I’ve found a formula that works.
 Peace is the gift.
 Peace because it clams the storm.
 Because I can’t survive without it.
 Because even when I am not happy with what’s happening around me, peace is there to steady me.